 An order of non-disclosure is a court order prohibiting public entities such as courts and police departments from disclosing certain criminal records.
-An order of non-disclosure causes the record to be sealed from public view and to prevent disclosure of the record of conviction to the public.
-The order also allows a person to legally deny the existence of the charge/arrest, and means that the charge/arrest will not show up on a background check.
+An order of non-disclosure causes the record to be sealed from public view and prevents disclosure of the record of conviction to the public.
+The order also allows a person to legally deny the existence of the charge/arrest and means that the charge/arrest will not show up on a background check.

 Law enforcement will continue to maintain a record of the conviction and it can be used against a person if that person gets in criminal trouble again in the future or is accused of another crime.
 If a person is applying for a job or a professional license with the state or federal government, the conviction will show up and could negatively affect that person.

 If you have a criminal record and feel that you may benefit from obtaining such an order, please fill out the below form and a staff member will get back to you as soon as possible.